Written by Slawomir Gromadzki, MPH

-– Manuka honey – One of our customers used good quality Manuka honey bought from us and said it reduced size of his veins.
+– Manuka honey: One of our customers used good quality Manuka honey bought from us and said it reduced the size of his veins.

 – Chlorella (requires drinking more water in between meals).
 It is very effective in lowering acidity, detoxifying the body, boosting energy and regenerating damaged tissue including damaged vein valves.

 – Take Magnesium oxide or citrate 2 times a day about 400mg between meals with water.
 Magnesium improves peristalsis and relaxes the nervous system, intestines and colon (colon is a muscle).
 Many people have problems with bowel movements because they are deficient in magnesium.
 Instead of magnesium, you can use Epsom salt.
 It is also an effective home remedy for constipation.
 It absorbs water from, softening up stool and making it easier to pass.
 In addition, the magnesium that is present in the Epsom salt promotes contractions and relaxation of the bowel muscles, which also helps to pass the stool easier.
 Take about two teaspoons of Epsom salt with at least one cup of water or vegetable juice about 30 minutes before meal one or two times a day.

-– To strengthen the veins and regenerate valves take vitamin D3 and K2 MK7 supplements as well as antioxidants: Alpha lipoic acid, NAC, vitamin E, and C.
+– To strengthen the veins and regenerate valves take vitamin D3 and K2 (MK7) as well as the following antioxidants: Pine bark extract (Pycnogenol), Alpha lipoic acid, NAC, vitamin E, and C.

 – Take formulas with Silica and Bioflavonoids.

 – Manuka honey.
-One of our customers bought from us a good quality Manuka honey and after using it externally said it reduced size of his swallen veins.
+One of our customers bought from us a good quality Manuka honey and after using it externally said it reduced the size of his swollen veins.

 – A cold or even ice compress will help the varicose veins to shrink and become small in size.
 It will reduce pain and provide instant relief from pain.
 Wrap some ice in a clean cloth and apply it directly over the varicose veins.
 Doing this several times, a day will help to constrict the blood vessels and reduce varicose veins effectively.